 No matter how sophisticated an attack is from an outsider, compromised identity is likely invoked to do the real damage.
 User Behavioral Analytics (UBA) can provide the insight and predictive analysis to get ahead of these breaches before the real damage is done.

 How UBA would have detected and prevented Account Compromise

-Having said that we strongly believe with Gurucul’s technology, the attack would have been identified, and stopped without significant loss of sensitive data.
+Having said that, we strongly believe with Gurucul’s technology.
+The outsider attack would have been identified, and stopped without significant loss of sensitive data.
 Our technology would have triggered on the following events: